Diese Seite auf Deutsch!

 Picture: Dan Hershman (Source).

-Blue ocean dragon (Glaucus atlanticus) from South Africa.
+Blue sea dragon (Glaucus atlanticus) from Australia.

 Bill Rudman: Glaucus atlanticus auf seaslugforum.net.